zafields/azure-iot-sdks/c/iotdm_client/samples/iotdm_edison_sample/how_to_create_an_image_for_Intel_Edison.md

-## How to create an image for the Intel Edison
+# Creating an image for the Intel Edison from sources

 This document describes how to create test images for Intel Edison containing Microsoft Azure IoT Hub device management components.